george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 3

 ## Iteration 4
-From iteration4 I assume that hyphen can be taken as white space (word separator)
+From iteration4 I assume that hyphen can be taken as white space (word separator) and that word can ends with dot.